JouleCai/viewEISCAT/README.md

 ## Notes
 * EISCAT analyzed results can be downloaded from http://portal.eiscat.se/schedule/schedule.cgi
 * One can also use GUISDAP to analyze the rawdata.
+* "viewEISCAT_with_swarm_overpasses.m" will show the EISCAT plots overlayed bith a vertical line indicating the time of SWARM overpasses.
+*